 The flowers are yellow.

-By the way, dictionaries tell you whether a noun is feminine or masculine so we recommend checking out the best Italian dictionaries online.
+By the way, dictionaries tell you whether a noun is feminine or masculine, so we recommend checking out the best Italian dictionaries online.

-The most difficult grammar rule in Italian
+What is the most difficult grammar rule for Italians?

 The rule concerning the congiuntivo (subjunctive) gets the prize as the most difficult grammar rule in Italian.